21 Tips For First-Time Thru-Hikers

 9. Go Easy On Resupply – Save Time & Money

-Obsessing too much about resupply packages can be a big waste of time and money.
-Don’t get me wrong, resupply strategy is a critical part of any thru-hike and a very personal choice, just be careful not to overdo it.
+Resupply strategy is a critical part of any thru-hike (and also a personal choice), just be careful not to overdo it.

-Most of the trail towns along the AT and PCT see hundreds of thru-hikers every year.
-They know what hikers need and their businesses stock up for hiking season.
-It usually costs much more to ship a bunch of food packages than it would to buy the same exact food at a small store along the way.
-Also, your food preferences will change over time and you’ll find that you’re tired of eating the meals you thought you’d want months ago.
+Most of the trail towns along the AT, PCT, and increasingly the CDT, see hundreds or thousands of thru-hikers every year.
+They know what hikers need and their businesses stock up for the season.
+Even with a typical trail town mark up, it usually costs much more to ship a bunch of food packages than it would to buy the same exact food at a small store along the way.
+Also, and we cannot stress this enough, your food preferences will change over time and you’ll find that you’re tired of eating the meals you thought you’d want months ago.

-The main disadvantage to trail-town resupply is that you won’t have the same variety.
+The main disadvantage to trail-town resupplying is that you won’t have the same variety.
 Make up for that by sending yourself a few smaller packages at tougher resupply points along the trail.
+And, of course, if you have a dietary need or food allergy, you’ll want to be sure to send yourself what you need to stay healthy.

 Photo credit: Dave Collins (CleverHiker.com)